Only have two days in Victoria? Don’t worry – this city was practically built for quick getaways.

 By Canadian standards, Victoria has a very mild climate.
 In fact, it is known as Canada’s only Mediterranean micro-climate.
 This makes it a great destination all year round.
 However, the most popular time to visit is between May and September, when the weather is warmest and outdoor attractions are in full bloom.

-Can I explore Victoria, BC, on foot?
+Can I explore Victoria BC on foot?

 Yes, Victoria is a very walkable city, and many of its top attractions are within easy walking distance of one another.
 Public transportation is also available if you prefer not to walk.
 Alternatively, Victoria is chock full of bike lanes, paths and trails.
 So renting a bike is a great way to get around the city.

 Absolutely!
 This weekend itinerary just scratches the surface of what Victoria has to offer.
 Some other popular attractions include Craigdarroch Castle, Fisherman’s Wharf, and the Victoria Butterfly Gardens.
-And if you have the time and resources for a side trip, the new Malahat Skywalk provides incredible panoramic views of the local rainforest, the Gulf Islands and the Salish Sea.
+If you have the time and resources for a side trip, the new Malahat Skywalk provides incredible panoramic views of the local rainforest, the Gulf Islands and the Salish Sea.

 Planning Two Days in Victoria BC Canada?

 We hope this blog article on the perfect weekend itinerary for Victoria, BC has given you a taste of what this charming city has in store for you.
-I assure you once you visit, you’ll quickly begin to understand the hype.
+I assure you that once you visit, you’ll quickly begin to understand the hype.

 With its beautiful natural scenery, rich history, and vibrant culture, Victoria is a destination that will capture your heart and leave you longing for more.